ergo-services/ergo/docs/networking/network-stack.md

 - Automatic failover if the server node dies

 For production clusters, external registrars provide more features:
-- **etcd** - Centralized discovery, application routing, configuration storage, HTTP polling for registration
+- **etcd** - Centralized discovery, application routing, configuration storage; registration held by a lease, changes delivered by a prefix watch
 - **Saturn** - Purpose-built for Ergo, immediate event propagation, efficient at scale

 The embedded registrar works for development and small deployments.
 For larger clusters or dynamic topologies, use etcd or Saturn.
 The choice is transparent to your code - you specify the registrar at node startup, and everything else works identically.